 Preparing Stone Crab at Home – Keep it Simple

-Once you get your stone crab claws home, if they haven’t already been steamed, give them a good rinse then place them over high heat in a steamer basket for about five minutes.
+Once you get your stone crab claws home, give them a good rinse.
+Place them over high heat in a steamer basket for about five minutes.
 While claws are steaming melt butter.
 Either chill claws or get to cracking and eating.
 About three claws per a person is a good standard.
-Mustard sauce is also a popular Stone Crab accompaniment with many recipes available online with a range of different ingredient options.
+Mustard sauce is also a popular Stone Crab accompaniment.
+Many recipes available online with a range of different ingredient options.

 Pictures and video credit: Florida Fish and Wildlife